-Sender reputation and its affect on email deliverability can sometimes feel like unknowable black magic.
+Sender reputation and its effect on email deliverability can sometimes feel like unknowable black magic.
 But with a little knowledge, it’s not as mysterious as it might seem, and email senders who follow best practices should have little trouble developing a great sender reputation.
 SparkPost’s team of email pros has put together this guide to help you with what you need to know.

 Key rules for sender reputation

 The fundamental factors that shape sender reputation include:

 - If people do not want your mail, your reputation suffers

 - Receivers and metrics are judge and jury when it comes to getting delivered to the inbox

 - You can not transfer your reputation from your previously used IP address